venator21/snake/README.md

 # snake
-OOP snake in python using pygame
+Snake game in python using pygame with OOP